motanelson/new.bitmap.pascal/README.md

 00:01:17 Celebrating 50 Years of Ethernet
 00:01:59 AI Joins the Network Party

-00:00:00 Making Sounds from Scratch
+Discover the groundbreaking journey of satellite telephony and the internet in our latest video, "How Satellites Revolutionized Global Communication!"
+From early experiments to the modern day, we explore how satellites have transformed the way we connect across vast distances.
+Learn about the technological innovations that made global communication possible, enabling everything from phone calls to high-speed internet access in even the most remote locations.
+Join us as we dive into the fascinating history of satellite technology and its impact on our daily lives.
+Don’t forget to like and share this video with fellow tech enthusiasts!

+#SatelliteTelephony #GlobalCommunication #InternetRevolution #TechHistory #SatelliteTechnology

+OUTLINE:

+00:00:00 The Early Days of Satellite Telephony 00:01:01 Technological Advancements in Satellite Communication 00:02:09 Satellite Telephony's Impact on Remote Areas 00:03:15 The Global Impact of Satellite Communication 00:00:00 Making Sounds from Scratch
 00:00:35 The Path to Electronic Sound
 00:01:19 Moog and Beyond